 The Church is one body made of many parts.
 Thus, the funding of different aspects of the archdiocese is separated into different pools of funds, each managed by an independent fundraising body.

 The Catholic Church in Singapore consists of 32 parishes and numerous archdiocesan organisations involved in areas such as pastoral care, faith formation, social work, education, family, youth, migrants and many more.

 Donations to Catholic charities (Caritas Singapore, CHARIS and their affiliates) and to the religious congregations are kept solely for those purposes, and do not go towards funding other organisations in the archdiocese or the parishes.

-This was done to supplement a funding model that has become insufficient for the Church in recent years.
-Traditionally, the 31 parishes and numerous organisations in the archdiocese are funded by weekly offertories and other collections made during Masses.
+Traditionally, the 150 Catholic groups, commissions, councils, offices, institutes, parishes and other organisations are funded by weekly offertories and other collections made during Masses.

-Thus, the mandate of the Catholic Foundation was expanded in November 2015 to be the designated fundraising arm of the archdiocese.
+The Catholic Foundation, established in December 2012 with the initial intent of providing a vehicle of capacity building in the diocese, had its mandate expanded in November 2015 to be the designated fundraising arm of the archdiocese.